maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 The Seven Segment over Serial device consists of 4 seven segment displays controlled by a micro-controller (an Arduino Nano).
 It's key features are

- - Two built-in fonts: _mimic7s_ for optimal readability and _unique7s_ where characters have unique looks.
+ - Two built-in fonts: one for optimal readability and one where all characters have unique looks.
  - Support of brightness control and blinking.
  - Support for character mode (scrolling) and line mode (commit line at a time).
  - Control of cursor position (home, left, right, clear).